-Sojourner and Apprentice: Graduate Student Experience in Agriculture and Life Sciences practice (CoP) can be identified within departments, colleges, fields of inquiry and research, extension and outreach.
+The trajectory of graduate students in Virginia Tech's College of Agriculture and Life Sciences can vary widely, with career opportunities spanning the academic and practice-based fields.
+Many communities of practice (CoP) can be identified within departments, colleges, fields of inquiry and research, extension and outreach.
 Students encounter boundaries during their interactions and relationships and either choose to participate or are given access to participate at different levels.
 In order to support the academic and career trajectory of graduates, a landscape level view is needed.
 This view allows for a clearer understanding of the graduate student experience, participating at times as visitors passing through (sojourner) or as integral members within the community of practice (apprentice).
 In this session I will explore graduate student identity work within Agriculture and Life Sciences graduate programs; focusing on resilience, navigating tensions, and strategies for thriving.
 The creation of reflective spaces and effective mentorship from peers and faculty significantly impact graduate student movement within and between CoPs.
 After this session participants will be able to (1) identify a CoP within their department/college and recognize their own level of participation, (2) understand the experience of graduate students as sojourners and apprentices within their disciplinary community of practice, (3) respond to graduate student needs as professionals within the department/college, and (4) apply best practices for advising and mentoring graduate students in Agriculture and Life Sciences.